RanSuLab/starter-academic/content/en/publication/A Novel Method for Dendritic Spines Detection Based on Directional Morphological Filter and Shortest path/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Molecular Therapy Nucleic Acids*
+publication: In *Computerized Medical Imaging & Graphics*

-abstract: N6-methyladenosine (m6A) modification is the most abundant RNA methylation modification and involves various biological processes, such as RNA splicing and degradation.
-Recent studies have demonstrated the feasibility of identifying m6A peaks using high-throughput sequencing techniques.
-However, such techniques cannot accurately identify specific methylated sites, which is important for a better understanding of m6A functions.
-In this study, we develop a novel machine learning-based predictor called M6APred-EL for the identification of m6A sites.
-To predict m6A sites accurately within genomic sequences, we trained an ensemble of three support vector machine classifiers that explore the position-specific information and physical chemical information from position- specific k-mer nucleotide propensity, physical-chemical properties, and ring-function-hydrogen-chemical properties.
-We examined and compared the performance of our predictor with other state-of-the-art methods of benchmarking datasets.
-Comparative results showed that the proposed M6APred-EL performed more accurately for m6A site identification.
-Moreover, a user-friendly web server that implements the proposed M6APred-EL is well established and is currently available at http://server.malab.cn/M6APred-EL/.
-It is expected to be a practical and effective tool for the investigation of m6A functional mechanisms.
+abstract: Dendritic spines are tiny membranous protrusions from neuron’s dendrites.
+They play a very important role in the nervous system.
+A number of mental diseases such as Alzheimer’s disease and mental retardation are revealed to have close relations with spine morphologies or spine number changes.
+Spines have various shapes, and spine images are often not of good quality; hence it is very challenging to detect spines in neuron images.
+This paper presents a novel pipeline to detect dendritic spines in 2D maximum intensity projection (MIP) images and a new dendrite backbone extraction method is developed in the pipeline.
+The strategy for the backbone extraction approach is that it iteratively refines the extraction result based on directional morphological filtering and improved Hessian filtering until a satisfactory extraction result is obtained.
+A shortest path method is applied along a backbone to extract the boundary ofthe dendrites.
+Spines are then segmented from the dendrites outside the extracted boundary.
+Touching spines will be split using a marker-controlled watershed algorithm.
+We present the results of our algorithm on real images and compare our algorithm with two other spine detection methods.
+The results show that the proposed approach can detect dendrites and spines more accurately.
+Measurements and classification of spines are also made in this paper.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.